What is the Sophomore Internship Program at IUPUI?

 Time commitment: One semester, 10–15 hours per week.

 Who can apply: Indianapolis area employers across every sector.
-Applications for spring 2021 participants will open in September 2020.
+Applications for fall 2021 participants are now open.

 Intern pay: Students are paid $7.25 per hour by the company.
 IUPUI provides students a scholarship.
 Students earn the equivalent of $15 per hour for up to 150 hours.